Azure/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/parallel-run/README.md

 -  [file-dataset-image-inference-mnist.ipynb](./file-dataset-image-inference-mnist.ipynb) demonstrates how to run batch inference on an MNIST dataset using FileDataset.
 -  [tabular-dataset-inference-iris.ipynb](./tabular-dataset-inference-iris.ipynb) demonstrates how to run batch inference on an IRIS dataset using TabularDataset.
 -  [pipeline-style-transfer.ipynb](../pipeline-style-transfer/pipeline-style-transfer-parallel-run.ipynb) demonstrates using ParallelRunStep in multi-step pipeline and using output from one step as input to ParallelRunStep.
+-  [file-dataset-partition-per-folder.ipynb](./file-dataset-partition-per-folder.ipynb) demonstrates how to run batch inference on file data by treating files inside each leaf folder as a mini-batch.
+-  [tabular-dataset-partition-per-column.ipynb](./tabular-dataset-partition-per-column.ipynb) demonstrates how to run batch inference on tabular data by treating rows with identical value on specified columns as a mini-batch.

 # Troubleshooting guide